BlueGreenMagick/sync-excel-with-anki/README.md

 After downloading the add-on, restart Anki.
 Then in addons menu, choose this add-on, click config and in there, set directory and deck.
 The excel files will be located in the directory, while the cards will go into the deck.

 The excel files are created per tag in tag hierarchy.
-For example, a card with tag `math::trigonometry` will be located inside `DIR/math/trigonometry.xlsx` and card with tag `math::calculus` will be located inside `DIR/math/calculus.xlsx` where `DIR` is the directory you set in the config file.
+For example, notes with tag `math::trigonometry` will be located inside `DIR/math/trigonometry.xlsx` where `DIR` is the directory you set in the config file.
+It works for non hierarchical tags as well.
+If you have a folder named `science`, notes with tag `science` will be located inside `DIR/science.xlsx`.

 In top menu, click tools, and you will see `Anki -> Excel` and `Excel -> Anki` buttons added.
-Clicking `Anki -> Excel` will automatically create excel files of notes in Anki, but before you do, you need to tell the addon, notes with which super-tag you want to keep in Excel files.
+Clicking `Anki -> Excel` will automatically create excel files of notes in Anki, but before you do, you need to tell the addon, notes with which super-tag you want to have as Excel files.

-If you want all the cards in `math::*` to be created in Anki, in the chosen directory, create a directory named `math`.
+If you want all the cards in `math::*` or `math` to be created in Anki, in the chosen directory, create a directory named `math`.
 That will let the add-on know which super-tag you want to sync notes.

 After creating the directories, you can go back to Anki and click Anki -> Excel.
 After editing the excel files, you can click Excel -> Anki and notes will be created, deleted, or modified.
 Before adding or modifying excel files, always use Anki -> Excel to update all the excel files.